Anzelmo Katić: Biography

-Katić was born in Jasenica, Konavle, part of the parish of Stračva to father Miho and mother Stana née Pavić-Kolić (Pavlikoli).
+Katić was born in Jasenica, Konavle, part of the parish of Stračva, to father Miho and mother Stana née Pavić-Kolić (Pavlikoli).
 He was christened Nikola on 28 September 1715.
 As a boy, Katić studied at the Jesuit College in Dubrovnik and later entered the Franciscan Order.
 Katić went to study philosophy and theology in Melfi in present-day Italy, where he was ordained a priest on 7 February 1740 by the Archbishop of Nazareth Nicola Iorio, at the time seated in Barletta.
-After finishing his studies, Katić returned to Dubrovnik and lectured philosophy and theology.
+After finishing his studies, Katić returned to Dubrovnik and lectured on philosophy and theology.
 He was also an educator of the Franciscan youth and a preacher and wrote poems in Latin and Croatian.

-On 15 June 1760, the bishop of Trebinje-Mrkan Sigismund Tudišić died in Dubrovnik.
+On 15 June 1760, the bishop of Trebinje-Mrkan Šiško Tudišić died in Dubrovnik.
 The Senate of Dubrovnik proposed Katić as Tudišićs successor.
 After the Senate's decision, Katić went to Rome for approval from the pope.
-After the regular questioning, Pope Clement XIII appointed Katić the new bishop of Trebinje-Mrkan on 15 December 1760.
-Katić remained in Rome to be consecrated as a bishop, spending there eight months in total.
+After regular questioning, Pope Clement XIII appointed Katić the new bishop of Trebinje-Mrkan on 15 December 1760.
+Katić remained in Rome to be consecrated as a bishop, spending eight months there.
 He returned to Dubrovnik on 7 March 1761.
-Former general vicar of Trebinje-Mrkan Andrija Lazarević arrived in Dubrovnik on 19 March 1761 to ascertain the new bishop with the situation in the diocese and to hand him over the administration over the diocese.
+Former general vicar of Trebinje-Mrkan Andrija Lazarević arrived in Dubrovnik on 19 March 1761 to ascertain the new bishop with the situation in the diocese and to hand him over the administration of the diocese.
 Katić prolonged Lazarević's mandate as a general vicar.